It’s a confusing time to be a landlord, with new regulations on fees and licensing joining the raft of tax changes introduced over the past few years.

 1. Letting fees ban

-A ban on letting agents charging fees to tenants will almost certainly come into force at some point this year.
+A ban on letting agents charging fees to tenants will come into force on 1 June*.

 The new rules will involve deposits being capped at five weeks’ rent (or six for tenancies that cost more than £50,000 a year), and agents and landlords will be banned from charging fees for anything other than the following: